The Author Conservatory

 Bio: Talia Messina is a writer, speaker, and believer in Jesus who acquires children’s and youth books for Tyndale House Publishers.
 She has a passion for storytelling and especially loves helping authors hone their craft and navigate the publishing world.
 When she isn’t working, she is usually rock climbing, playing Everdell with friends, or reading overdue library books.

-Finally, please keep in mind that this agent focuses on the Christian publishing market.
+Note: Finally, please keep in mind that this agent focuses on the Christian publishing market.
 We have a wide variety of students at the Author Conservatory, some seeking to publish in the Christian market and others aiming for the general, mainstream market.
 Our goal is to provide opportunities for all students to learn from the wisdom and experience of industry professionals in the broader publishing world, and this agent may be particularly helpful for those who want to enter the Christian market.
 That being said, not all industry professionals that we bring in share the same faith background.
 We always recommend students use discernment before diving into a professional’s work.
-We believe this editor has a skillset that you will benefit from regardless of what market you publish into.
+We believe this editor has a skillset that you will benefit from regardless of the market into which you publish.

-Our second cohort of students will be graduating at the conference on Friday, September 5th.
+Our third cohort of students will be graduating at the conference on Thursday, June 11th.

 At our graduation ceremony, we’ll be recognizing their accomplishments and celebrating this incredible milestone in their writing journeys.